Azure/go-asyncjob/README.md

 - step is wrapped in [AsyncTask](https://github.com/Azure/go-asynctask) with strongType info preserved
 - you can feed parameters as a step as well.

+# asyncjob v2

+It is recommanded to use asyncJob v2, it separate job definition and job execution.

+with v1 you create the job and run the job, you would have to rebuild the job again to run it again.

+with v2, you can create the jobDefiniton, and start it multiple times, that will create multiple job instance.

+another key different is on v2, the function provided shouldn't have a receiever object, as that would introduce shared state between multiple instances.

 # Usage

 ### Build and run a asyncjob